kristopolous/DRR/indycast.net/md/about.md

 ### CPU efficient

-There is **no audio processing done** on the server.
+There is **no conventional audio processing done** on the server.
 No ffmpeg, avconv, lame, mencoder.
 No none of that.
 It can all be cleverly avoided - lemee 'splain:

 Because audio streams are just binary files, and the binary files are identical